langwatch/langwatch/docs/docs/user-events/custom-events.md

 Appart from the reserved pre-defined events, you can also define your own events revelant to your business and be captured to correlate with your LLM messages and threads to measure your product performance.

-Custom events allow you to track any user interactions with your LLM application by sending numeric metrics and capturing additional details about the event.
-You can defined any name for the event on `event_type` field, and any metric names you want on `metrics` with numeric values, plus any extra details you want to capture on `action_details` with string values, just keep them consistent to be able to visualize on the dashboard, where you can customize the display later on.
+Custom events allow you to track any user interevents with your LLM application by sending numeric metrics and capturing additional details about the event.
+You can defined any name for the event on `event_type` field, and any metric names you want on `metrics` with numeric values, plus any extra details you want to capture on `event_details` with string values, just keep them consistent to be able to visualize on the dashboard, where you can customize the display later on.

 ## REST API Specification